Index ➤ Zinemaking

 Free expression: Zines are a means of intellectual, creative, and personal expression that is not regulated by the particular standards of an existing industry.
 Go into zines without any rigid expectations about what a zine is, what it will look like, what content it will have or how it’s presented.
 Zines can be nonsensical and unorganized; the content can be super deep or completely superficial—all zines are welcome.

-DIY Ethics: Zines are meant to be made yourself and made cheaply.
+DIY style: Zines are meant to be made yourself and made cheaply.
 Typos, copy quality, physical quality, etc. are usually considered unimportant.
 In fact, it’s often these very imperfections that make zines enjoyable!
 So don’t judge a zine by how grungy it looks, and don’t try to force your own zine to be perfect or look professional.

-Creative Exchange: Zines are usually meant to be shared.
+Creative exchange: Zines are usually meant to be shared.
 They are not just about creativity for creativity’s sake, but for expressing oneself around others.
 You absolutely don’t have to share your zine with others in any capacity.
 I just mean that you shouldn’t be offended if someone offers to trade zines instead of purchasing zines from you, or if they ask if you have it available to read for free somewhere.
 You can of course decline a trade, but be nice about it, because creative exchange is a big part of zine culture.
 And don’t be afraid to ask others to trade--it’s how zinesters make friends!

-Creator Privacy & Self-Description: Zines allow creators a level of privacy and self-identification they may not get from traditional publishers.
+Creator privacy & self-description: Zines allow creators a level of privacy and self-identification they may not get from traditional publishers.
 This anonymity is often an important shield so creators can fully express themselves.
 If you happen to know information about a zine creator that they haven’t shared in their zines or made available on a zine-centric account, don’t spread that without their consent.
 And if you would feel more comfortable with a penname or no name at all on your work, that’s totally valid!
 You can describe yourself however you want and share as much or as little about yourself as you want.

 common zine subjects